 Application In these Guidelines, BEREC use the term "application" as a short expression for more lengthy expressions from the Regulation, like "applications and services", "content, application and service".
-In the choice of using "application" or "service", BEREC finds that "application" is better to distinguish from the underlying electronic communication service which on the other hand can be referred to as a "service".
 CAP (Content and Application Provider) CAPs make content (e.g. web pages, blogs, video) and/or applications (e.g. search engines, VoIP applications) and/or services available on the Internet.
 CAPs may also make content, services and applications available via specialised services.
 ISP (Internet Service Provider) In these Guidelines, BEREC uses the term "ISP" to refer to providers of internet access services (IAS).
 ISPs may also be providers of specialised services.
 Specialised service In these Guidelines, BEREC uses the term "specialised services" as a short expression for "services other than internet access services which are optimised for specific content, applications or services, or a combination thereof, where the optimisation is necessary in order to meet requirements of the content, applications or services for a specific level of quality" (ref.
 Article 3(5)).